Ultimaker/Meta/JavaScriptCodeConventions.md

 3. [Applying these Conventions in your Editor](#applying-these-conventions-in-your-editor)

 ## Introduction
-These JavaScript style guidelines are intended to be used by both the R&D and marketing team as part of a broader effort to standardize JavaScript style across the company and as an early facilitator for the fact that Ultimaker continues to offer more web-based products such as the Cura Cloud services and Cura Connect.
+These JavaScript style guidelines are intended to be used by both the R&D and marketing team as part of a broader effort to standardize JavaScript style across the company.

 ## Structure
 Per the convention for `Ultimaker/Meta`, rules within this document override Ultimaker Generic rules (`code_conventions.md`), which override the baseline standard (AirBnB).
 These can be considered a bottom, middle, and top layer of the standard.